Roller Ball Mouse: The Smarter Way to Work Pain-Free at Your Desk

 The Real Ergonomic Benefits of Switching to a Mouse Roller Ball

 Switching to a mouse roller ball removes the root cause of much of that repetitive arm movement.
 Your hand rests in one place.
 Your arm and shoulder stay largely relaxed.
-Control shifts to your fingers or thumb, which are built for precise, repetitive motion far better than the larger muscle groups of the forearm and shoulder.
+Control shifts to your fingers or thumb, which are built for precise, repeated motion.

 Less Repetitive Motion, More Natural Movement